Back

 We figured out the environmental agenda on our own.
 It took about two weeks to study the documentation alone.
 There was a tremendous amount of new information we had to wrap our heads around.

-The main difficulty lied in the verification of our calculations.
-We spent a long time to understand how it works.
-It seems that now any of us can work as an air pollution control consultant.
+The main difficulty lay in the verification of our calculations.
+We spent a long time trying to understand how it works.
+It appears that any of us can now work as an air pollution control consultant.

 Designer on the project